impersoft/Securcube-Whatsapp-Viewer/README.md

 Other databases are not supported yet

-if you want to extrat databases from android devices you might be interested of [our android tool](https://bitbucket.org/securcube/android-tools)
+If you want to extrat databases from android devices you might be interested on [our android tool](https://bitbucket.org/securcube/android-tools)

 Powered by [Securcube](http://securcube.net/)